2023 AFC Beach Soccer Asian Cup

-The 2023 AFC Beach Soccer Asian Cup is the 10th edition (3rd official edition) of the AFC Beach Soccer Asian Cup (previously the AFC Beach Soccer Championship before rebranding from 2021), the premier beach soccer tournament contested by Asian men's national teams, organised by the Asian Football Confederation (AFC).
+The 2023 AFC Beach Soccer Asian Cup was the tenth edition (3rd official) of the AFC Beach Soccer Asian Cup (previously the AFC Beach Soccer Championship, before rebranding in 2021), the premier beach soccer tournament contested by Asian men's national teams, organised by the Asian Football Confederation (AFC).

-The tournament will take place in Pattaya, Thailand.
-The championship also acts as the qualification tournament for Asian teams to the 2023 FIFA Beach Soccer World Cup, to be held in the United Arab Emirates.
-The finalists will qualify to the World Cup including the United Arab Emirates who qualified automatically as host.
-If the United Arab Emirates reaches the final, then the third-place team will qualify.
+The tournament took place in Pattaya, Thailand.
+The championship also acted as the qualification tournament for Asian teams for the 2023 FIFA Beach Soccer World Cup, to be held in the United Arab Emirates.
+The top three teams qualified for the World Cup, including the United Arab Emirates who automatically qualified as the host.

+Japan were the defending champions, but lost to Iran in the final.

 Teams

 A total of 16 teams entered the tournament.

 Draw

 The draw of the tournament was held on 19 January 2023 in Kuala Lumpur, Malaysia.
 The 16 teams were drawn into four groups of four teams.
 The teams were seeded according to their performance in the 2019 AFC Beach Soccer Championship final tournament, with the hosts Thailand automatically seeded and assigned to Position A1 in the draw.